Infinite dimensional finitely forcible graphon: Introduction

 The proof of Theorem~\ref{thm:main} extends the methods from~\cite{bib-rademacher} and~\cite{bib-norine-comm}.
 In particular, Norine~\cite{bib-norine-comm} constructed finitely forcible graphons with the space of typical vertices of arbitrarily large (but finite) Lebesgue dimension.
 In his construction, both $T(W)$ and $\overline{T}(W)$ contain a subspace homeomorphic to $[0,1]^{d}$.
+One of the contributions of this paper is showing how the techniques from~\cite{bib-rademacher} and~\cite{bib-norine-comm} can be refined to force a subspace homeomorphic to $[0,1]^{\infty}$, which turned out to be quite challenging.
+Another contribution of the paper is formalizing the methods used in~\cite{bib-rademacher} and~\cite{bib-norine-comm}, which are further used in the follow up papers~\cite{bib-fup-CKKN,bib-fup-CKM,bib-fup-GKL}.